-The objectives of the TFTA, amongst others, are to enhance market access, harmonise policies in areas of common interest and address the issue of multiple membership.
-The main goal is to establish a Free Trade Area FTA on a tariff-free, quota-free and exemption-free basis on the existing COMESA, EAC and SADC FTAs.
+The objectives of the TFTA, amongst others, are to enhance market access, harmonise policies in areas of common interest and address the issue of multiple membership, with an ultimate goal of establishing a Free Trade Area (FTA) on a tariff-free, quota-free and exemption-free basis among the three blocs.

-The creation of a FTA from Cape Town to Cairo is possibly the most significant event in Africa since the formation of the Organization of African Unity in 1963.
-Between 2004 and 2014 trade within the COMESA region grew from USD 8 billion to USD 22 billion.
-Over the same period trade within SADC grew from USD 20 billion to USD 72 billion and for EAC it rose from USD 2.6 to 8.6 billion.
-The overall trade between the three areas rose from USD 30.6 billion to USD 102.6 billion over the same period.
+It's important to note that between 2004 and 2014, trade within the COMESA region grew from USD8 billion to USD22 billion.
+Over the same period, trade within SADC grew from USD20 billion to USD72 billion and for EAC it rose from USD2.6 to 8.6 billion.
+The overall trade between the three areas rose from USD30.6 billion to USD102.6 billion over the same period.

-TFTA BACKGROUND AND TIMELINE
+BACKGROUND AND TIMELINE

-In October 2008, the first tripartite summit of the three communities (SADC), (COMESA) and (EAC) was held in Uganda and witnessed the initial negotiations for paving the way to establish the TFTA.
+• In October 2008, the first tripartite summit of the three communities (SADC, COMESA and EAC) was held in Uganda and witnessed the initial negotiations for paving the way to establish the TFTA.

-The roadmap of TFTA was set in the second Tripartite summit in 2011, in south Africa, as the members agreed to proceed the negotiations through two phases:
+• The roadmap of TFTA was set in the second Tripartite summit in 2011, in South Africa, as the members agreed to proceed the negotiations through two phases:

-- First phase: includes tariff reduction, Rules of origin, Common customs union, Non- customary impediments and Health Standers. - Second phase: includes Trade in services, Property rights and Prompting competitions. - Also, it was agreed upon the development of the tripartite integration process, which focuses on three pillars approach a market integration, the development of infrastructure and industrialization. - As many of negotiation rounds have held and so far reaching sufficient progress for signing the TFTA, the Ministers of 26 member countries took the decision to launch TFTA which its draft agreement was signed by Heads of 26 states in Egypt in 2015 to be ratified and enter into force on a simple majority in 2017.
+- o First phase: included tariff reduction, rules of origin, common customs union and non-customary impediments. - o Second phase: includedtrade in services and property rights.

+• As many negotiation rounds have been held, a draft agreement was signed by the heads of 26 states in Egypt in 2015, ratified and entered into force on a simple majority in 2017.